 The practice team

-We have two trained diabetes nurses nurses in the team: Maria Da Costa and Lynn Cusack.
+We have three trained diabetes nurses nurses in the team: Lynn Cusack, Vanessa Ingle and Diane Pearson.

-The diabetes leads for the practice are Dr Kitchen and Dr Bobet, although all doctors at the practice see patients with diabetes.
+The diabetes lead for the practice is Dr Bobet, although all doctors at the practice see patients with diabetes.

 If there is a particular problem identified with your diabetes care that we cannot help you with in the practice, then we will refer you to a specialist service.